×

 What is Chapter 13 Bankruptcy?

-Unlike Chapter 7 bankruptcy, Chapter 13 does not involve the liquidation of the filer’s nonexempt assets.
-Rather, it involves the creation of a debt repayment plan that allows the filer to work through the debt over the course of three to five years with careful budgeting and supervision by a bankruptcy trustee.
-Some individuals who qualify for Chapter 7 opt to file for Chapter 13 instead because of the greater control the filer has in this process.
+Individuals who do not qualify for Chapter 7 bankruptcy may file Chapter 13 instead.
+Chapter 13 is also an option for businesses, but it is far more common for them to file Chapter 11 bankruptcy.
+Unlike Chapter 7 bankruptcy, Chapter 13 does not involve liquidating the filer’s nonexempt assets.
+Instead, it consists of creating a debt repayment plan that allows the filer to work through the debt over three to five years with careful budgeting and supervision by a bankruptcy trustee.
+Some individuals who qualify for Chapter 7 opt to file for Chapter 13 instead because of the filer’s greater control in this process.

 The Chapter 13 Bankruptcy Process